Writing lines: Description

-Writing lines involves copying a sentence on to a piece of standard paper or a chalkboard as many times as the punishment-giver deems necessary.
+Writing lines involves copying a sentence onto a piece of paper or a chalkboard as many times as the punishment-giver deems necessary.
 The actual sentence to be copied varies but usually bears some relation to the reason for the punishment being imposed in the first place, e.g., "I must not misbehave in class".

 It has been suggested that the use of writing as punishment conflicts with the pedagogical goal of encouraging students to enjoy writing.
 Writing is often used as a way to leverage shame and humiliation for punishment.
 However, particularly with young children, it may reduce disruptive behaviour at least while they are in the process of writing, simply because of the focus required for them to make the body movements for writing.

 History

+An exercise book given as punishment during Francoist Spain.
+The line is "En la escuela no tengo que hablar vasco" ("I must not speak in Basque at school").

 Writing lines is a long-standing form of school discipline, having survived even as other old punishments such as school corporal punishment and dunce hats fell out of favour in the 20th century.
 In a 1985 study, over half of respondent teachers in an English-speaking country indicated awareness of the use of writing to discipline students.
 In 2019, a third-year secondary school student in Harbin, China, purchased a robot which automates handwriting for in order to complete a homework assignment which involved writing lines.